yhleung2/kfparticle_hypernuclei/README.md

 # kfparticle_hypernuclei
-kfparticle for reconstruction of hypernuclei and other particles
+kfparticle method for the reconstruction of hypernuclei and other particles